hvkwak/my-cuda/exercise3/README.md

-# Chapter 3 CUDA Execution Model
+# Chapter 3 CUDA Execution Modelw

 ## 📌 Highlights
 - The hardware perspective helps in understanding the nature of kernel execution.
 Two important features of the CUDA execution model on the GPU are:<br>